dfinity/cycles-ledger/README.md

 > NOTE: The canister is created on a **random subnet** unless specified otherwise. `SubnetSelection` can be used to specify a particular subnet or subnet type.

+## Build the cycles-ledger

+The cycles-ledger should be built using the script [./scripts/docker-build](./scripts/docker-build).
+The script will put the `cycles-ledger.wasm.gz` in the directory where it was run.

 ## Make a new Release

 The CI job [release-with-github.yml](https://github.com/dfinity/cycles-ledger/actions/workflows/release-with-github.yml) is responsible to create a new release.
 The release job uses [cargo-release](https://github.com/crate-ci/cargo-release/blob/master/docs/reference.md).
 This project follows [Semantic Versioning 2.0.0](https://semver.org/) (aka semver).